Too Open for Opinion? Embracing Open-Endedness in Large Language Models for Social Simulation: Current Practice and Limitations on Close-Ends in LLM Social Simulation

 Yet these same conveniences restrict what makes LLMs distinctive.
 Constraining outputs to predefined labels suppresses the unexpected topics, minority viewpoints, and context-sensitive reasoning that open-ended generation can reveal \cite{Schonlau2016,Gweon2023}.
 It can also introduce \emph{aggregation bias}, where nuanced opinions must be forced into overly broad categories \citep{Tijdens2014}, and risks ``straight-lining’’ or superficial responses that mask underlying attitudes.
 Recent critiques of multiple-choice evaluation in NLP echo these concerns, noting that fixed options reward recall over reasoning and may hide model biases or unfaithful explanations \citep{balepur-etal-2025-best}.
 The result is a simulation that reproduces the limitations of traditional surveys rather than exploiting the richer variability of generative models.

 Current practice, therefore, reveals a tension.
 Closed-ended tasks remain convenient, but they underuse the very property, generative openness, which distinguishes LLMs from earlier computational agents.
 If the goal of social simulation is to capture the diversity and complexity of human attitudes, open-ended responses should be treated not as noise to be filtered out but as a core signal to be analyzed.
-By drawing on the extensive literature on open-ended survey questions and LLM capabilities, we detail these benefits in §\ref{sec:arguments}.
+By drawing on the extensive literature on open-ended survey questions and LLM capabilities, we can design prompts and simulations that preserve expressive richness while supporting downstream analysis.
+We detail the benefits in §\ref{sec:arguments}.